FloThinksPi/Catalyst-PresetSwitcher/README.md

-Catalyst Controll Center Remote Preset Switcher
+Obsolete - Catalyst Controll Center Remote Preset Switcher
 ===

-Warning: Quick and verry dirty code!
+This is Obsolete as AMD replaced their CCC.

 Switch CCC presets with your android phone and a java server running on the target pc.